Bid Chair: Judi Hodgkin

 Long time fan; avid reader, and enthusiastic knitter.

-Access: We currently have a vacancy for on-site Access.
-All queries or requests for assistance (including booking scooters) should currently be directed to Farah Mendlesohn
+Access: All queries or requests for assistance should be directed to Farah Mendlesohn

 Creche and Childcare requests should be directed to Judi Hodgkin